artandmath/NukeProfilers/README.md

 > [!NOTE]
 > The shellscripts are hardcoded to specific versions of Nuke, modify shellscripts as required.
 >
-> $PATH may have to be set correctly for your version of Nuke.
+> $PATH may have to be set correctly for your version of Nuke or operating system.

 ## Alternatively
 - Modify the Nukescripts to work in your comp pipeline.